Snoozeds/DankRPG-aoi/README.md

 - Read through code and change what you'd like to.
 - Take note of the [license](https://tldrlegal.com/license/mit-license).

-## Hosting Dank RPG | Step 1: Picking the correct host
+## Hosting DankRPG | Step 1: Picking the correct host
 Personally I chose DigitalOcean (though they have pretty STEEP prices), as it was the easiest to use with Github's education pack.
 But, there are a wide range of hosting options out there.\
 Just make sure the one you choose supports:
 - Linux (I recommend **Ubuntu/Other Debian distros**, as they share they same commands.)
 - 24/7 hosting
 - (optional) pay as you go.

-## Hosting Dank RPG | Step 2: Connecting to your host
+## Hosting DankRPG | Step 2: Connecting to your host

 For Linux users (your personal machine), I recommend **EasySSH** + **FileZilla** for accessing the server. \
 For Windows users (your personal machine), I recommend **Bitvise** or **Termius** (termius seems unstable on some of my linux distros.)\